chloeekk/chloeekk.github.io/content/posts/how-will-the-tariffs-impact-ppc-campaigns/index.md

 ### Compressed Profit Margins -> Restricted Marketing Budget -> Ad Spend Adjustments
 Tariffs erode seller profits (especially if the increased costs cannot be fully passed on to consumers), potentially leading to cuts in advertising budgets.
 At the same time, maintaining original ad return on investment (ROI) targets becomes more difficult with rising costs and increased bidding pressure.
-This may necessitate pausing underperforming ad campaigns, more precisely targeting high-value audiences or high-profit products, which also indirectly constrains ad budgets.
+This may necessitate pausing underperforming ad campaigns, more precisely targeting high-value audiences or high-profit products—[budget allocation strategies](https://chloevolution.com/posts/how-to-allocate-online-advertising-budget/) become critical in this context—which also indirectly constrains ad budgets.

 ### Supply Chain & Inventory Fluctuations -> Affected Ad Delivery Stability
 Tariff changes (especially sudden ones) can lead to supply chain disruptions, customs clearance delays, and unstable inventory (stockouts or overstock), which in turn affects advertising: